Depkstha/quote-generator/README.md

 - **Responsive Design**: The project adjusts its layout based on the screen size, ensuring a great user experience on both desktop and mobile devices.
 - **Modern UI**: Clean and visually appealing design using the Poppins font.
-- **Interactive Elements**: Users can interact through different mood emoji.
+- **Interactive Elements**: Users can interact through buttons to perform different actions.
+- **Quote Sharing**: Users can share quotes on different platforms.
+- **Copy to Clipboard**: Allows users to copy the quote text easily.
+- **Export as Image**: Uses the html2canvas.js plugin to save quotes as images.

 ## Technologies Used